 Five Benefits of Tummy Time

-Tummy time provides many benefits: strengthening, promotion of proper posture, mental and visual stimulation, and exploration and interaction with the world around them.
-While some babies may not tolerate more than one minute in the beginning, it’s ok.
-Continue to engage with them and play with them in this position, and they will learn to tolerate it.
-All babies grow and learn from the environment surrounding them, and tummy time provide them a way to explore in a different position.
-If you have questions or concerns about your babies development, we’re here to help you.
-Click here to find a clinic that offers pediatric physical therapy.
+Tummy time provides many benefits: strengthening, promotion of proper posture, mental and visual stimulation, promoting gross motor development, and exploration and interaction with the world around them.
+While some babies may not tolerate more than one minute in the beginning, that’s okay!
+Continue to promote play and interaction in this position, and they will learn to love it!
+All babies grow and learn from the environment surrounding them, and tummy time provides them a way to explore in a different position.
+If you have questions or concerns about your baby’s cognitive and physical development, we’re here to help you.
+Click here to find a clinic that offers pediatric physical therapy!

 Ivy Rehab in Union, NJ